About Alison Sauer, MA, LPC

 Let's Work Together

-If you're considering therapy, you're already taking a brave step.
-Whether you're an individual struggling with anxiety or life transitions, a couple trying to save your relationship, or partners preparing for marriage, I'd be honored to support you.
+If you’re considering therapy, you’re already taking a brave step.
+Whether you're a couple navigating a difficult season, partners preparing for marriage, or an individual hurting in your relationships, I'd be honored to support you.

 I offer both in-person sessions at my Loveland, Ohio office and secure Telehealth sessions for clients throughout Ohio.
 I’m currently accepting new clients and have morning, afternoon, and evening appointments available.